 It’s a surreal comedy group from the 1970’s.
 It’s how John Cleese and Michael Palin first made their name.

 In one famous sketch, Palin arrives at the Argument Clinic or for an argument.
 Cleese is happy to oblige.
-They go round in circles, arguing the same point over.
+They go round in circles, contradicting each other over and over.

 You’re guaranteed a bun fight.

 The outcome is an ineffective lead process.
-That means ineffective lead qualification, reduced revenue and poor marketing and sales performance information.
+Consequently, there is ineffective lead qualification, reduced revenue and poor marketing and sales performance information.